primobuscemi/personal_page/index.md

 ## Pagina personale di Primo Buscemi

 Medico specializzando in Igiene e Medicina Preventiva.
-You can use the [Candido](./candido.html) to maintain and preview the content for your website in Markdown files.
+You can use the [prova link](./candido.html)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown